WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Rutger Hauer, Gwendoline Yeo, Antwon Tanner

-A gang of kids in a sleepover find themselves as the only survivors of a nightmarish home invasion when someone they prank-called earlier that night decided to get unevenly even with them by showing up masked and armed with an axe, hacking down all of their parents who happen to be resting downstairs after their own night of partying.
+A gang of kids in a sleepover find themselves as the only survivors of a nightmarish home invasion when someone they prank-called earlier decided to get unevenly even with them by showing up masked and armed with an axe, hacking down all of their parents who happen to be resting downstairs after their own night of partying.
 The killer eluded capture and was never to be seen again until a decade-ish later, apparently to tie up loose ends.

 As the now grown-up children starts to turn up axed to death themselves and a duo of detectives race against time to stop this new murder spree, one of the survivors drives out to a party at a friend's house (in the middle of nowhere, of course) along with his "crew" to celebrate the end of their finals.
 Everything was going smoothly until someone suggests playing a game of "75", where one must prank call a random number and keep them on the line for seventy five seconds without making them aware of the joke being pulled on them.
 One of the calls, unfortunately, is somehow redirected to the killer and it isn't long before someone drunkenly blurts out the house's address and the axeman cometh.